Regalia of Sweden

-Sweden's regalia are kept deep in the vaults of the Royal Treasury (Skattkammaren), underneath the Royal Palace in Stockholm, in a museum that is open to the public.
-The crowns and coronets have not been worn by Swedish royalty since 1907, but they are still displayed at weddings, christenings and funerals.
+Sweden's regalia are kept in the vaults of the Royal Treasury (Skattkammaren), beneath the Royal Palace in Stockholm, where they are exhibited in a museum open to the public.
+The crowns and coronets have not been worn by members of the Swedish royal family since 1907, although they continue to be displayed at royal weddings, christenings and funerals.

-Prior to 1907, the crowns and coronets were worn along with royal mantles by the king and other princes at the monarch's coronation, during the opening of the Riksdag, and displayed on other occasions.
-After the death of Oscar II (the last to be crowned) in 1907, the practice of wearing the crowns at the opening of the Riksdag ceased and the crowns were no longer worn.
-After this, the crown of the King and his sceptre were simply displayed on cushions on either side of the silver throne while the king's mantle was draped over it.
-The old opening of state lasted until 1974.
+Prior to 1907, the crowns and coronets were worn together with royal mantles by the king and other princes at coronations and during the opening of the Riksdag, and were also displayed on other ceremonial occasions.
+Following the death of Oscar II, the last Swedish monarch to be crowned, in 1907, the practice of wearing the crowns at the opening of the Riksdag ceased.
+Thereafter, the King's crown and sceptre were displayed on cushions on either side of the silver throne, while the royal mantle was draped over the throne.
+This form of the State Opening of the Riksdag continued until 1974.

-Among the oldest priceless objects are the sword of Gustav Vasa and the crown, orb, sceptre and key of King Erik XIV.
+Among the oldest objects in the collection are the sword of Gustav Vasa and the crown, orb, sceptre and key of King Erik XIV.